André Bikey: Later career

 In July 2013, he trained with the Spanish Segunda División team Sabadell.
 On 16 September 2013, Bikey signed a one-year contract with Greek Superleague side Panetolikos.
 On 10 November, he scored both goals in the "Canaries" 2–1 win over Levadiakos at Panetolikos Stadium.
 He made a total of 26 appearances for Panetolikos over the course of the 2013–14 season.

 In July 2014, Bikey returned to England to sign for Championship side Charlton Athletic on a two-year contract after impressing manager Bob Peeters on trial.
 He scored his first and only goal for Charlton in a 1–1 draw with Wolverhampton Wanderers at The Valley on 16 September.
-He featured 34 times for the "Addicks" in the 2014–15 season, but was a peripheral figure after Guy Luzon took charge in January.
+He featured 34 times for the "Addicks" in the 2014–15 season.
+Still, he was a peripheral figure after Guy Luzon took charge in January.
 On 31 August 2015, Bikey's contract was cancelled by mutual consent.

 In October 2015, Bikey signed for Indian Super League team NorthEast United as a replacement for the injured Miguel Garcia.
 He featured nine times during the 2015 season, scoring one goal, as César Farías's "Highlanders" posted a fifth-place finish.
 In July 2016, Bikey signed for fellow Indian Super League side FC Pune City after being signed by Antonio López Habas.
 However, he was unable to feature for the club due to injury.

 On 17 March 2017, Bikey once again returned to England and signed for EFL League One side Port Vale on a deal until the end of the 2016–17 season.
-He was signed by caretaker-manager Michael Brown to provide cover for his only two fit centre-halves.
-Brown emphasized that Bikey was still recovering fitness from a quadriceps injury and that there was no timescale on how soon he would be able to play for the first team.
-However injury trouble with Remie Streete meant Bikey was forced to play despite struggling with fitness and hamstring problems of his own, and Bikey was in fact one of the "Valiants" better players towards the end of the season.
+He was signed by caretaker manager Michael Brown to provide cover for his only two fit centre-halves.
+Brown emphasized that Bikey was still recovering fitness from a quadriceps injury and that there was no timescale on how soon he would be able to play for the first-team.
+However, injury trouble with Remie Streete meant Bikey was forced to play despite struggling with fitness and hamstring problems of his own, and Bikey was in fact one of the "Valiants" better players towards the end of the season.

 On 29 August 2017, Bikey signed with newly formed Indian Super League side Jamshedpur after being recruited by former Reading manager Steve Coppell.
 On 18 August 2018, he joined Steve Coppell at Indian Super League rivals ATK.
 He played two Tercera División games for CF Igualada in the 2019–20 season.